loiclec/fuzzcheck-rs/readme.md

 Given a function `test: (T) -> Bool`, it tries to find a value of type `T` that fails the test or leads to a crash.

-Unlike other fuzzing engines, it doesn't work with bitstrings but instead work with values of any type `T` directly.
+Unlike other fuzzing engines, it doesn't work with bitstrings but instead works with values of any type `T` directly.
 The complexity of the inputs and the way to mutate them is given by functions defined by the user.